 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Guin is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Guin is a city of sales and office workers, production and manufacturing workers and professionals.
 There are especially a lot of people living in Guin who work in office and administrative support (15.02%), sales jobs (13.66%) and community and social services (5.77%).

 Setting & Lifestyle

-Guin is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Guin does not have a public transit system used by locals to get to and from work.